-Accordingly, it’s your job as a business owner to make sure your rents are competitive with current market rates at all times in order to ensure your property value is the highest possible.
+Accordingly, it is your job as a business owner to make sure your rents are competitive with current market rates at all times in order to ensure your property value is the highest possible.

 This is the exception, but such great deals can be found from time to time if you look closely.
-It pre-supposes that you have done your homework ahead of time and you know whether there’s room to increase rents.
+It presupposes that you have done your homework ahead of time and you know whether there is room to increase rents.
 Had I not known what average market rents were at the onset, I might have missed that deal.

 Reducing operating expenses

 Now that you understand the name of the game in multi-family properties is to maximize the net operating income in order to maximize property value, the next step in the stabilization process is to look for ways to reduce operating expenses as a means to further increase your NOI.
 Key operating expenses include:

 Repairs and maintenance (excluding major capital improvements such as roof, boiler replacement, etc.)

 Since you don’t have control over most of these expenses, such as property taxes or insurance, you need to focus your efforts mostly on attempting to reduce utility costs which, depending on the age and construction type of the property, can easily represent anywhere between 10% to 15% of total operating expenses.
 Utility expense reduction measures may include installing energy-saving LED lighting in hallways and other common areas.
 You can go even further than this to save money by using energy-saving electricity providers for efficiency.
 If you’re located in Texas, check out Amigo Energy plans and compare it against other main suppliers on the Home Energy Club website.